XTrack: Multimodal Training Boosts RGB-X Video Object Trackers: Method

-\textbf{Expert Balance Loss:} To ensure a better distribution of modalities, we also use a balance loss compromising two parts: the importance loss $\mathcal{L}_{ExpImp}$ and the loading loss $\mathcal{L}_{ExpLoad}$.
-We consider a norm distribution denoted as $\mathcal{N}(0,\sigma^2\textbf{I})$, where the standard deviation $\sigma$ is defined as the ratio of gate noise to the number of experts $|\epsilon|$.
-The cumulative distribution function (CDF) of this normal distribution is denoted by $\Phi(\cdot)$.
+\underline{\textit{Expert Balance Loss:}} Balance loss is composed of two parts, the importance loss $\mathcal{L}_{Imp}$ and the loading loss $\mathcal{L}_{Load}$.
+Let $I$ denote the vector of importance scores for all experts, where each element $I_i$ represents the importance score of expert $\epsilon_i$.
+The importance score $I_i$ is calculated as the sum of the probabilities $p_i$ over all samples.
+We consider a norm distribution denoted as $\mathcal{N}(0,\sigma^2\textit{I})$, where the standard deviation $\sigma$ is defined as the ratio of gate noise to the number of experts $|\epsilon|$. $\Phi(\cdot)$ is the cumulative distribution function (CDF) of this normal distribution.